Guárico: Guatopo National Park

-It has three important recreational facilities: Agua Blanca, Santa Crucecita and Quebrada de Guatopo.
+It has three important recreational facilities: Agua Blanca, Santa Crucecita, and Quebrada de Guatopo.
 Excursions and long walks can be made in them.
-It is located between the districts of Independencia, Lander and Acevedo in the state of Miranda and the district of Monagas in the state of Guarico.
+It is located between the districts of Independencia, Lander, and Acevedo in the state of Miranda and the district of Monagas in the state of Guárico.

 Guanapito Reservoir

-Main source of water supply and treatment for the Orituco, especially for the valleys, and which is revealed in the area where the population of Guanape once existed.
+Main source of water supply and treatment for the Orituco region, especially for the valleys, and which is revealed in the area where the population of Guanape once existed.
 The dam is built with cement, stone, and sand; its gates are constantly monitored by a control point, which is manually backed up if it does not work.

 Morros de Macaira Natural Monument

-Morros de Macaira Natural Monument is a natural monument located in the State of Guárico[1] in Venezuela.
+Morros de Macaira Natural Monument is a natural monument located in the State of Guárico.
 It was created in 1978.
 It covers an area of 99 hectares.
 Throughout the region, it is common to find limestone massifs, caves furrowed by small watercourses, and deep vertical peaks.

 Morros de Macaira Natural Monument is located in the municipality of José Tadeo Monagas.
 The western boundary of the monument is determined by the road that connects Altagracia de Orituco with San Francisco de Macaira.

 Its main attraction is the limestone formation of great paleontological and environmental value.
 It is made up of three massifs, which house numerous caves crossed by river torrents.
 The vegetation is mainly composed of semi-deciduous forests and semi-deciduous shrubs in the mountainous forest region of the Venezuelan coastal range.